 Houston, we have a problem.

-Cue the frantic two and half year old that wants his ball back.
+Cue the frantic child who wants his ball back.
 Action!

 Back to Madison Square Backyard…

 How easy it would have been for me to just get the ball for him?
-But who really benefits from me solving this problem?
-We have to realize is that they’re going to make mistakes, many mistakes, and its all part of the process.
+But who really benefits from my solving this problem?
+We have to realize is that they’re going to make mistakes, many mistakes, and it’s all part of the process.
 The process of growing up.
-They will put their shoes on backwards and write letters upside down.
+They will put their shoes on backward and write letters upside down.
 Our kids need opportunities to fail, so they can try for themselves to figure out what works and what doesn’t work.
 There is a solution.
-Once they start looking for it, they will be developing problem solving skills and can begin appreciating their own success.
+Once they start looking for it, they will be developing problem-solving skills and can begin appreciating their own success.

 About the author

-Bryan Grossbauer is an actor, musician, former teacher, and full time stay at home dad.
-He is father to two and a half year old, Finn, and an Eight month old daughter, Georgina.
+Bryan Grossbauer is an actor, musician, former teacher, and full-time stay-at-home dad.
 Bryan and his wife, Erin O’Callaghan, live in New Rochelle and enjoy traveling, hiking, and live music.
 Follow his adventures at redwagonstories.blogspot.com and @bryangrossbauer on Twitter.